Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Results

 We now examine how various quantities predicted by our models correlate with different galactic parameters, listed in Figure~\ref{correlation}.
 In this section, we restrict our analysis to the parameters that are well constrained for all 37 galaxies from our sample (i.e., not just upper limits).
 We derived robust measurements in the whole sample of the total duration of the 21~$\mu$m phase, $t_{\rm 21~\mu m}$ and of the diffuse fraction of 21~$\mu$m emission, which we discuss in sections \ref{subsubsec_total_21} and \ref{subsec_diffuse_21}.
 We defer the description of potential trends of $\lambda_{\rm fb, 21~\mu m}$, $t_{\rm fb, 21~\mu m}$, and $t_{\rm obscured}$, to the discussion section (Section \ref{section_discussion}) due to the large number of upper limits.

-In Figure~\ref{correlation}, we show the Spearman rank coefficients and the associated $p$-values between our predictions and numerous parameters.
-In the following, we briefly introduced the parameters considered in our analysis, which are organized in six categories.
+In Figure~\ref{correlation}, we show the Spearman rank coefficients ($\rho$) and the associated $p$-values between our predictions and numerous parameters.
+For the parameters that we considered, we report no strong ($\rho \geq 0.6$) correlation, but there are several moderately strong ($\rho \geq 0.4$) correlations, whose significance we examined based on their p-value (see Section \ref{subsec_significance}).
+In the following, we briefly introduce the parameters considered in our analysis, which are organized in six categories.